wispyfirefly/oldconvertedshimeji-ee/README.md

   Previews of each shimeji are in their respective folders as 'preview.jpg'

   I went through the slow and tedious job of converting many old Shimeji-ee on the internet to work on modern installs of Windows 10 and Windows 11 ^^
   I will add more as I come across them and build a public collection here for any to download.
-If anyone knows the authors for each to credit, message me at 'lovecoloredms' on Discord.
+If anyone knows the authors for each to credit, message me at 'flowerview' on Discord.

   I do not own or claim to own Shimeji-ee. :>